 This programme of study is delivered according to students’ ability.
 This is done through Entry Level Science (OCR) and ASDAN Short Course Science.

 Science topics followed as for Key Stage 3 and accessed by students using the Sensory facilities in school.
 The students follow the ASDAN Personal Progress course focusing on the vocational modules for assessment.

 Assessment statements are from the Astrazeneca Science Teaching Trust Scheme and have been uploaded to Solar.

-THIS SUBJECT ADHERES TO THE RELEVANT POLICY GUIDELINES OUTLINED IN THE SCHOOL GENERAL POLICY DOCUMENT.
+THIS SUBJECT ADHERES TO THE RELEVENT POLICY GUIDELINES OUTLINED IN THE SCHOOL GENERAL POLICY DOCUMENT.

 COMPREHENSIVE DOCUMENTATION IS HELD BY THE SUBJECT COORDINATOR WHO, FOR THIS SUBJECT IS MAGGIE NOCK.